 Looking for some virtual games to play on zoom — host a hilarious group game night with your family or friends.
 Let your endorphins and oxytocin soar with a virtual group game night: these group games can easily be played over your favorite video chat platform.
 You can use Zoom, Facetime, Skype Meet Now, Jisti, Google Meet–whatever floats your boat.
-You can even figure out how to play Scattergories on Zoom – we love that one, too!
+The most popular game might be playing Scattergories on Zoom – we love that one, too!

 - Skype Meet Now (up to 50 participants, viewable from any device)